contaware/git-docs-notes/README.md

   ```
   git commit -a
   ```

+A **good commit message** has a subject line with the first letter capitalized, not ending with a period and of 50 characters or less.
+Use the imperative mood in the subject line.
+If a description is needed, separate it from the subject with a blank line and wrap it at 72 characters.

 After a commit has been created, it can be referenced by its hash value, and usually the first 4-6 hash characters are enough.
 A branch always refers to its latest commit.
 In a local repository `HEAD` points to the currently checked-out branch, or directly to a commit when in [detached HEAD state](#switch-to-a-commit).